gvwilson/sensibleadventures/coriandel/coriandel.md

 over-shawl torn, and I certainly didn't want to be subjected to *that*.

-I waited until a little before my usual hour the next morning, then collected a few things and had Nednan escort me to Shau Sheu's house as usual.
+I waited until a little before my usual hour the next morning, then collected a few things and had Rojyar escort me to Shau Sheu's house as usual.
 "Inform your mistress that I would have a few moments with her privately," I told her houseman.
 He bowed and took himself inside, returning a moment later to say that his honored mistress had been